gc-cloud/E15P2/README.md

 ### Live Site Location
 Please visit [p2.zudbu.com](http://p2.zudbu.com).
 This domain is dedicated (currently) to my CSCIE15 work.

+### Demo location
+I decided to take on some of the extra challenges.

+### Extra Challenges
+I decided to take on some of the extra challenges.
+- Using PHP includes,
+- Implemented styling using bootstrap
+- Made sure site displays nicely on different screen sizes (tested with iPhones and desktops)
+- Added functionality to select CamelCase

 ### Site organization
-I decided to take on some of the extra challenges and am using a combination of PHP includes, and implemented styling using bootstrap.
+I decided to take on some of the extra challenges.
+Specifically 1) I am using PHP includes, and implemented styling using bootstrap.
 From a PHP standpoint, the solution uses several includes for html structure (head, header, footer, data), one for the data structures (lists of words, special characters, etc), and one for the functions.